-Role of DEVOPS in QA
+Role of DevOps in QA

 DevOps, a compendium of development and operations is an organisational strategy, focusing on a close collaboration and communication of the software developer team with the other professionals belonging to the testing and releasing teams.
 The planning employs automated processes in a symbiotic environment which ultimately results in building, testing and releasing the software with clockwork and guaranteed reliability.

-How does QA benefit from it:
+How does QA benefit from DevOps:

 Some ten years back, QA was seen as a group disparate from the Developers’ teams, with different skill sets and responsibilities and management.
 Fast forward into the DevOps age, and things are quite different today.
 Here’s how we look at QA through the glasses of Devops…